janscience/MicroConfig/docs/userguide.md

   Select [1]:
 ```

-Enter `2` again to select SamplingSpeed.
-You get a selection of possible values:
+When entering `2` to select SamplingSpeed you get a selection of
+possible enum values:

 ```txt
 SamplingSpeed   : medium